6 Reasons to Study English in ORA’s International Environment

 A further helpful thing you can learn from your peers are the tips and techniques that they use for individual challenges in English.
 For instance, they may have mnemonics – memory aids – for particularly tricky bits of spelling or grammar that might never have occurred to you.

 At home, the environment in which you’re learning English can feel artificial.
-You’re speaking a language to people who also share another language with you that you both speak better, and often you’re practising saying things to one another that you wouldn’t generally say authentically – from the early stages of “on Saturday I go to the swimming pool” to later enforced discussions on youth issues, or questions of British politics.
-Often, the most authentic way you’re practising your English is by listening to the lyrics of English-language pop songs.
+You’re speaking a language to people who also share another language with you that you both speak better, and often you’re practicing saying things to one another that you wouldn’t generally say authentically – from the early stages of “on Saturday I go to the swimming pool” to later enforced discussions on youth issues, or questions of British politics.
+Often, the most authentic way you’re practicing your English is by listening to the lyrics of English-language pop songs.

 In an international environment such as Oxford Royale Academy, it’s all quite different.
 You’ll be using English just as you would wish to be using it in future: for communication, both with people who speak solely English, and with people where it’s the only language you have in common.
 The conversations you have as a result won’t be the stiff, formal affairs you might be used to from your English classes at home; they’ll be the kinds of conversations you have in your native language, where you’re getting to know new friends, sharing gossip, or just exchanging information such as what excursion is coming up next, or what homework you have.

 With Oxford Royale Academy, it’s possible to take this a step further.
 Many of our students choose to take an English language course, and, once their English has improved sufficiently, follow it up with one of our academic programmes.
-With this approach, you have the opportunity to learn all about the academic or vocational subject that interests you most – from coding to Medicine – while continuing to build on your English language skills.
+With this approach, you have the opportunity to learn all about the academic or vocational subject that interests you most – from Engineering to Medicine – while continuing to build on your English language skills.
 If you’re considering studying at an English-speaking university, this is particularly valuable as you can build up your knowledge of subject-specific vocabulary, meaning you’ll have a less steep learning curve as a new undergraduate.

 6. Improve your language skills during activities, excursions and free time

-Perhaps the best thing about studying English in an international environment is that you’ll be learning new things and practising the language while having fun.
+Perhaps the best thing about studying English in an international environment is that you’ll be learning new things and practicing the language while having fun.
 Much of the time you spend learning won’t feel like work at all.
 Arguably this is a much more natural way to learn a language than any time spent in the classroom – after all, the time at which we are best at learning languages, as babies and toddlers, is also a time when we learn almost exclusively through play.

 Learning through activities, excursions and free time teaches you new vocabulary in a wide variety of different settings.
 It’s often in these circumstances that you broaden your vocabulary the most, as you’ll learn words and phrases that it would never have occurred to you to look up in a dictionary.
 You’ll also learn to use English in a more natural manner.
-The English you learn in your school classroom can be old-fashioned, or inappropriate to your age, while the English you practise in your free time is likely to be more appropriate, as you’ll learn slang and other phrases that are more likely to reflect the kind of thing you would say in your native language.
+The English you learn in your school classroom can be old-fashioned, or inappropriate to your age, while the English you practice in your free time is likely to be more appropriate, as you’ll learn slang and other phrases that are more likely to reflect the kind of thing you would say in your native language.

 What studying English in an international environment should demonstrate is that learning a language doesn’t have to feel like hard work.
 Though you’ll undoubtedly be tired at the end of the day from the extra effort of speaking, reading, writing, listening and even thinking in a non-native language, you shouldn’t feel like it’s been a slog.
 In fact, our hope is that you’ll find yourself wondering how your English skills improved so rapidly while you were enjoying what should feel like a holiday.
 Then you’ll be in the best possible position for using your new English language skills in the future, whether that’s for work, study, or simply to stay in touch with the new international friends you made during your time with Oxford Royale Academy.